Luracasmus/renderpearl/README.md

 Most built-in PBR information, including light colors, material normals and roughness, are almost entirely procedurally generated and should therefore work perfectly with most resource packs and mods.

+Integration with Distant Horizons and Voxy is supported on the latest Minecraft version, but experimental and very basic.
+Complete support is planned for a future update.

 Support for mods that modify the Iris shader pipeline, such as Chunks Fade In, is experimental and may have issues, such as the shader pack failing to compile.

-Distant Horizons should be compatible in the sense that everything loads, but the geometry outside the regular render distance will not be visible.
-Complete support is planned for a future update.

 ## Requirements